-I've always liked Chutneys at my dinner table, my three favorites being mint chutney, tamarind chutney and raita.
-This recipe for Green Coconut Chutney is a very recent creation of mine and is currently ranking high on the family's list.
+I've always liked Chutneys at my dinner table, my three favorites being green chutney, tamarind chutney and raita.
+This Green Coconut Chutney recipe is a very recent creation of mine and is currently ranking high on the family's list of favorites.

-Since the two main ingredients are kind of sweet, the tamarind is a must to add the sour flavor essential to this chutney.
-For added pungency I added some ginger, followed with the green and red chili powder for some heat.
+Since the two main ingredients are kind of sweet, the tamarind is a must to add a little tang tang that is essential to this chutney.
+Lime juice can also be used for the sour taste, but tamarind works better.
+For added pungency I added some ginger, followed with green chilies and red chili powder for some heat.

 Each ingredient used enhances the flavor of the other due to the contrast in taste.
-The Cilantro adds a nice fragrance and color and helps fuse all of the other flavors.
-For the final step, I tempered the chutney with mustard seeds, curry leaves and dried red chillies.
+The Cilantro leaves add a nice fragrance and color and helps fuse all of the other flavors.
+For the final step, I add a tempering of mustard seeds, curry leaves and dried red chilies.